linablum/cab-bluedeglaze/README.md

 ## General Information

 It is part of Module 2 of Code Academy Berlin Web Developement Course.
+The goal was to deliver a Full-Stack Web Progressive Application, as a social app where you be able to comment, like and post new content.

 Following requirements were given:
+- topic of our choice
+- design mobile first
+- create at least 5 screens (landing, list, detail, register/login, profile screen)
+- SPA, modern JS framework
+- make it a Progresssvie Web App
+- Full-Stack (MERN)

 ## Technologies Used